hitoshi-watase/sercrod/docs/reference/directives/include.md

 The host element stays in the DOM as a single wrapper, and only its `innerHTML` is replaced.
 It has an alias `n-include`.

-`*include` works with templates declared by `*template` (or `n-template`) in the current Nablla world or ancestor worlds.
+`*include` works with templates declared by `*template` (or `n-template`) in the current Sercrod world or ancestor worlds.
-After injecting the template content, Nablla continues to process that content as normal children (conditions, loops, bindings, events, and so on).
+After injecting the template content, Sercrod continues to process that content as normal children (conditions, loops, bindings, events, and so on).

 Important structural restriction: